flecoqui/av-services/envs/container/docker/av-rtmp-source/alpine/README.md

 ### Testing av-rtmp-source alpine service
 Once the image is built you can test if the container is fully functionning.
+As this test requires the container av-rtmp-sink-ubuntu-container, check this container is already deployed on your docker.

 1. Run the following command to test the container